JOIN US AND GOLF FOR A CAUSE!

 HISTORY OF THE COOLINGCANCER GOLF TOURNAMENT

-The Cooling Cancer Golf Tournament, now in its fifth year was conceived by Drew Santos, Corey Correa and a few other Hawaii golfers who had just attended a terrible golf tournament in Honolulu.
+The Cooling Cancer Golf Tournament, now in its eighth year was conceived by Drew Santos, Corey Correa and a few other Hawaii golfers who had just attended a terrible golf tournament in Honolulu.
 After paying a good amount of money to participate in the tournament, the guys were not happy with the experience and decided to sit down and write up a list of things that would make a tournament great.
 Beer came to mind as did Whisky.
 Cigars were mentioned as were beautiful woman.
 The list started to go on and on and the ideas kept flowing.
 Problem was that none of the people dreaming this great tournament up knew anything about planning, selling or conducting a successful golf tournament.
 So with absolutely no experience, budget, course or cause they decided to begin planning a fantasy tournament in their minds usually after a round of golf and a few beverages.
 At one moment someone in the group made a commitment to “go for it” and the wheels were put in motion to do a golf tournament.
 At this time Cooling Cancer was not even in their minds and it did not exist.
 The tournament would be played just for fun and the guys had no idea or thoughts about profits or a cause.
 They just wanted to throw a great tournament with friends and have the time of their lives.
 Since they were dreaming big they decided to pick one of Hawaii’s most exclusive and private country clubs to hold their event.
 Hoakalei Country Club was approached and thanks to a great General Manager and Kellan Anderson the Head Pro at the time, arrangements were made to hold the first tournament in 2012.

 The first tournament was a big success due to an incredible beverage sponsor, Miller/Coors, Cohiba Cigars, and small companies who donated food, products and their time.
 Having 15 Caddy Cuties, cigars and a variety of beverage holes made the tournament memorable and to the amazement of the group a small profit was made.
 A decision was made to do the tournament the next year.